yellowdog/python-examples/README.md

 ### Task Execution Directory

-Ephemeral Task directories are created under `/var/opt/yellowdog/agent/data/workers`.
+Ephemeral Task directories are by default created under `/var/opt/yellowdog/agent/data/workers`.
 This directory contains one or more numbered subdirectories where each numbered directory corresponds to a Worker on the node.

+(On Windows hosts, the Task directories are found under `%AppData%\yellowdog\agent\data\workers`.)

 When a Task is allocated to a node, an ephemeral directory is created under the applicable Worker directory, with a name corresponding the YellowDog ID for the Task.
 For example, this is an ephemeral directory being used by Worker number `1`: